Trans-Series Asymptotics of Solutions to the Degenerate Painlev\'{e} III Equation: A Case Study: Introduction

 \section{Introduction}

-In this section, which is partitioned into five inter-dependent subsections, the reader is given a concise overview of the information subsumed in the text: (i) in Subsection~\ref{sec1a}, the degenerate Painlev\'{e} III equation (DP3E) is introduced, representative samples of its ubiquitous manifestations that have piqued the recent interest of the author are succinctly discussed, and the qualitative behaviour of the asymptotic results the reader can expect to extricate from this work are delineated; (ii) in Subsection~\ref{sec1b}, the DP3E's associated Hamiltonian and principal auxiliary functions, as well as one of its $\sigma$-forms, are introduced; (iii) in Subsection~\ref{sec1c}, pre- and post-gauge-transformed Lax pairs giving rise to isomonodromic deformations and the DP3E are reviewed; (iv) in Subsection~\ref{sec1d}, canonical asymptotics of the post-gauge-transformed Lax-pair solution matrix is presented in conjunction with the corresponding monodromy data; and (v) in Subsection~\ref{sec1e}, the monodromy manifold is analysed, and a synopsis of the organisation of this work is given.
+In this section, which is partitioned into five inter-dependent subsections, the reader is given a concise overview of the information subsumed in the text: (i) in Subsection~\ref{sec1a}, the degenerate Painlev\'{e} III equation (DP3E) is introduced, and the qualitative behaviours of the asymptotic results the reader can expect to excise from this work are delineated; (ii) in Subsection~\ref{sec1b}, the DP3E's associated Hamiltonian and principal auxiliary functions, as well as one of its $\sigma$-forms, are introduced; (iii) in Subsection~\ref{sec1c}, pre- and post-gauge-transformed Lax pairs giving rise to isomonodromy deformations are reviewed; (iv) in Subsection~\ref{sec1d}, canonical asymptotics of the post-gauge-transformed Lax-pair solution matrix is presented in conjunction with the corresponding monodromy data; and (v) in Subsection~\ref{sec1e}, the monodromy manifold and the direct and inverse problems of monodromy theory are introduced, and a synopsis of the organisation of this work is given.